 Conclusion

-In writing this comment, I do not intend to tone down the effects of weather conditions on insect biomass; they are clearly demonstrated by Müller al.’s analysis, and have been supported by other studies7,8.
+In writing this comment, I do not intend to tone down the effects of weather conditions on insect biomass; they are clearly demonstrated by Müller et al.’s analysis, and have been supported by other studies7,8.
 Analyses done by Müller et al. show that weather conditions strongly affect inter-annual variability in insect biomass, consistently with previous findings9–13, and that weather conditions could partially drive the observed decline in insect biomass.
-However, their analyses are not suited to affirm that weather conditions were the only driver of the observed decline, neither to affirm that habitats conditions played a minor role in that decline.
-Corrected analyses even show the opposite: most of the temporal decline in insect biomass remains unexplained by the available and habitats conditions played a significant role in that decline.
+However, their analyses are not suited to state that weather conditions were the only driver of the observed decline, neither to affirm that habitats conditions played a minor role in that decline.
+Corrected analyses even show the opposite: most of the temporal decline in insect biomass remains unexplained by the available data and habitats conditions played a significant role in that decline.
 Such kind of illegitimate conclusions, minimizing the contribution of land use change in the long-term trend of insect biomass, can be strongly deleterious for biodiversity conservation.

-By this comment, I would like to remind our modest ability to model complex ecological changes.
-Müller et al. push forward in the right direction in trying to understand the drivers of the temporal decline in insect biomass using correlates with for which causal mechanisms on the response variable are theorized.
+With this comment, I would like to remind our modest ability to model complex ecological changes.
+Müller et al. push forward in the right direction in trying to understand the drivers of the temporal decline in insect biomass, using correlates for which causal mechanisms on the response variable are theorized.
 However, not accounting for the missing predictors, through a time effect, is likely to produce highly biased results.
 Assessing the relative importance of drivers requires models that simultaneously include all drivers in a similar way.
 Since most of the global change drivers exhibit high correlation with time, this remains a challenging task.
 Moreover, the effects of global change drivers likely depend on each other, e.g. the effect of climate change on insect abundance is mediated by land use8.
 I thus stress the need to be conservative in the interpretation of results, to prevent overinterpretation of analyses that often come with many limitations, especially when analysing large scale ecological patterns.
 Drawing conclusions that are not properly supported by statistical findings is likely to disrupt both the scientific debate and public outreach, with possible negative consequences for the trust in scientific results on important topics for societies.

 Acknowledgement